Condo Milestone Inspections

 Who is Responsible for the Condo Milestone Structural Inspections?

-The “Condo Milestone Phase One Inspection
+The Condo Milestone Phase One Inspections

-The condo milestone structural inspections are a crucial part of the condo ownership process.
+The condo milestone inspections are a crucial part of the condo ownership process.
 But who is responsible for ensuring that these inspections are carried out?

 The answer is simple: the condo association is responsible for ensuring that the structural inspections are carried out.
 However, it is important to note that individual unit owners may also be responsible for arranging and paying for their own unit’s inspection.